What happened

 What we're watching next

 Query fan-outs are one of the few observable signals in AI search.
+For a broader look at how to optimize for ChatGPT search, we cover the full platform-specific playbook.
 We'll be tracking whether this trend continues, whether other models (Gemini, Perplexity, Claude) show similar patterns, and what content types perform best against longer, more specific queries.